raspberrypilearning/lights-out/worksheet.md

     explorerhat.touch.pressed(button_pressed)
     ```

-2. When a button is pressed, the `button_pressed` function will be called, so we need to write this function.
-Put the following code at the **start** of your file, after the `import` statements:
+2. When a button is pressed, the `button_pressed` function will be called, so you need to write this function.
+Put the following code at the **start** of your file, just after the `import` statements:

     ```python
     def button_pressed(channel, event):